Studentofcodeinstitute/tic-tac-toe-game/README.md

 ## Testing
 I have manually tested this project by doing the following:

     1. Passed the code through a PEP8 linter and confirmed there are no problems.

     2. breake the game in case of typing n, no or other letters in the question of "Do you like to play again?"

 ## Solved Bugs

-1. To find out the method for "Option also chosen earlier" (elif game_state[value - 1] is not None:), assisted by mentor.
+1. To find out the method for "Option also chosen earlier" (elif game_state[value - 1] is not None:).
+2. while True and try method into the function take_input.

 ## Remaining bugs

 ## Validator testing

 1. PEP8

     No errors were found when passing through the PEP8online.com.
+    But still have following issue in the terminal "using global for variable but no assignment done yet"

 ## Deployment